metr0man/duckLogger-injector/README.md

 1. Records keystrokes and saves them to a log file in internal flash storage
 2. Automatically creates a Wi-Fi Access Point
-3. Serves the log file over HTTP at:
+3. Download log file from web UI at:

 ```
 http://192.168.4.1/
 ```

+Upcoming:

+4. Send Ducky scripts from the web UI
+5. Remote keyboard control via browser

 ## Components Used